 Welcome to the Arts at Springwell.

-We are very lucky in our new buildings to have access to some fantastic facilities and equipment, along with a team of experienced, specialist teachers to engage and release the creative streak in all our students.
+We are very lucky to have access to some fantastic facilities and equipment, along with a team of experienced, specialist teachers to engage and release the creative streak in all our students.

 In our Primary pods the Arts are delivered as an integral part of the curriculum with input and support from the specialists based on each of our sites as well as other Arts organisations.
-We have previously worked with Serious Music on an Arts Award project featuring a visiting professional musician each week and also with the Northern School of Contemporary Dance.
+We have also benefitted from working with outside organisations such as DJ School UK, Chapel FM, Leeds Music Education Partnership and Burley Banksy to ensure students have the opportunity to observe and take part in high quality learning based around the Arts.

 At secondary level the Arts subjects look like this: